ImStuBTW/undercast/README.md

 # Building It Yourself

 Undercast is a standard straightforward Electron application.
 Run `npm install` to download the necessary Node packages, then run `./node_modules/.bin/electron .` to launch the application.
-Compiling the application for production can be done with the `electron-packager` npm module.
+Compiling the application for production can be done with the `electron-packager .
+Undercast --ignore=\releases` npm module.

 # Disclaimer